For Property Owners

 If you're an owner of a residential or commercial historic property in Orange County the information found here can guide the choices you make in managing your historic asset.
 The information in this section is up-to-date and reflects the state-of-the-art in preservation locally and nationally.

-Mills Act: Best Incentive for Residential Property Owners
+Mills Act: The Best Incentive for Residential Property Owners

 The State of California offers a property tax rebate program to owners of historic homes under the Mills Act.
-If you live in one of the 9 cities in Orange County that have Mills Act contracts with the state then you may be eligible for a reduction in your property tax in exchange for a commitment to maintain your home.
-For more information about your city’s program, click on one of the links below.
-If you own a historic home in a city that does not have Mills Act and would like to advocate for a Mills Act in your city, click here.
+If you live in one of the nine cities in Orange County that have Mills Act contracts with the state then you may be eligible for a reduction in your property tax in exchange for a commitment to maintain your home.
+For more information about your city’s program, select one of the links below.
+Do you own a historic home in an Orange County city that does not have the Mills Act and would like to become an advocate?
+Learn more.

 Smart Guidelines for Restoring and Renovating

 If you’ve read your city’s Design Guidelines or Historic Preservation Ordinance, they likely make reference to the Secretary of the Interior's Standards.
 These standards are applied by owners of historic places- public and private, residential and commercial- all over the US.
 If you want to "rehabilitate" or make changes to your historic property follow the example of hundreds of thousands of historic properties throughout the country.
 In the language of the Secretary of the Interior, emphasize "repair over replacement" and "limited rather than wholesale change to accommodate new uses."

-Nothing uses up more air time in discussions between historic home owners and city planners than the subject of window replacement.
-Before contacting your city planning department, consult some of this great background material from the National Trust for Historic Preservation.
+Nothing takes up more air time in discussions among historic home owners and city planners than the subject of window replacement.
+Before contacting your city planning department, consult some of this great background material from expert resources.